theo-armour/2020/lib/map/README.md

 * Enable the bitmaps and height maps to use different zoom levels - in order to have te bitmaps represent greater detail and to allow for lower resolution height maps on slower devices
-* Enable selecting the number of rows and columns to tiles to display
 * Add buildings wherever the data is available
 * Add Sun range and analemma diagrams
 * Add a Burning Man "street map" to any location and have it "decal" the terrain